Key Takeaway

 Most cases of semaglutide-related dizziness respond well to straightforward lifestyle adjustments.

 - Increase fluid intake.
 Aim for at least 64 to 80 ounces of water daily.
 Set reminders if necessary.
-Adding an electrolyte supplement can help maintain proper hydration balance, especially if you are not eating as much as usual. hydration tips for GLP-1 patients
+Adding an electrolyte supplement can help maintain proper hydration balance, especially if you aren't eating as much as usual. hydration tips for GLP-1 patients

 - Eat regular, balanced meals.
 Even when appetite is low, skipping meals can cause blood sugar dips that trigger dizziness.
 Eat small portions of protein-rich foods throughout the day.